Cryotherapy: Ice pack therapy

-An ice pack is placed over an injured area and is intended to absorb heat of a closed traumatic or Edematous injury by using conduction to transfer thermal energy.
+An ice pack is placed over an injured area and is intended to absorb heat of a closed traumatic or edematous injury by using conduction to transfer thermal energy.
 The physiologic effects of cold application include immediate vasoconstriction with reflexive vasodilation, decreased local metabolism and enzymatic activity, and decreased oxygen demand.
 Cold decreases muscle spindle fiber activity and slows nerve conduction velocity; therefore, it is often used to decrease spasticity and muscle guarding.
-It is commonly used to alleviate the pain of minor injuries, as well as decrease muscle soreness.
-The use of ice packs in treatment decreases the blood flow most rapidly at the beginning of the cooling period, this occurs as a result of vasoconstriction, the initial reflex sympathetic activity.
+It is commonly used to alleviate the pain of minor injuries and decrease muscle soreness.
+The use of ice packs in treatment decreases the blood flow most rapidly at the beginning of the cooling period; this occurs as a result of vasoconstriction, the initial reflex sympathetic activity.
+Although cryotherapy has been shown to aid in muscle recovery, some studies have highlighted that the degree of muscle cooling in humans is not significant enough to produce a considerable effect on muscle recovery.
+Based on previous research comparing human and animal models, the insufficient degree of cooling is due to larger limb size, more adipose tissue, and a higher muscle diameter in humans.

 Ice is not commonly used prior to rehabilitation or performance because of its known adverse effects to performance such as decreased myotatic reflex and force production, as well as a decrease in balance immediately following ice pack therapy for 20 minutes.
 However, if ice pack therapy is applied for less than 10 minutes, performance can occur without detrimental effects.
 If the ice pack is removed at this time, athletes are sent back to training or competition directly with no decrease in performance.
 Ice has also been shown to possibly slow and impair muscle protein synthesis and repair in recreational athletes.
 This is especially true for cold water immersion, but equivalent controlled studies have not been done to see if the same effects hold true for ice packs.
 Regardless, ice has been shown in studies to inhibit the uptake of dietary protein post-muscle conditioning exercise.